chrisaut/chrisaut-toolbar-printouts/README.md

 # chrisaut-toolbar-printouts
 This community addon toolbar for MSFS is designed to be used with MSFS-PyScriptManager script "virtual_pos_printer".
-This script in conjunction with this toolbar allows print-jobs from Fenix A32x to show in the MSFS interface.
+The script in conjunction with this toolbar allows print-jobs from Fenix A32x to show in the MSFS interface.

 [MSFS-PyScriptManager](https://github.com/cgtrout/MSFS-PyScriptManager)